Skip to main content

 • this creates cartesian product: info = sorted([(p, s) for s in speed for p in position])

-• this creates pairs: info = sorted(zip(position, speed)
+• use zip on the inputs to create pairs: info = sorted(zip(position, speed)

 • time can be the common dimension in things like speed-based or location based questions.